ankit-rathi/Data-AI-Visual-Notebook/chapters/00_Chapter_Writing.md

 Each chapter advances this conceptual model.

-Do not repeat explanations unnecessarily.
+Avoid repeating explanations unnecessarily.

+Each chapter must **extend the system architecture of decision intelligence**.

 ---